MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-ReceiveConnector.md

 ```

 ### -Bindings
 The Bindings parameter specifies the local IP address and TCP port number that's used by the Receive connector.
-This parameter uses the syntax "\<IPv4 Address\>:\<TCP Port\>","\<IPv6 Address\>:\<TCP Port\>".
+This parameter uses the syntax `"<IPv4 Address>:<TCP Port>","<IPv6 Address>:<TCP Port>"`.
 You can specify an IPv4 address and port, and IPv6 address and port, or both.
 The IP address values 0.0.0.0 or [::]: indicate that the Receive connector uses all available local IPv4 or all IPv6 addresses.

 You need to specify a valid local IP address from the network adapters of the Exchange server.
 If you specify an invalid local IP address, the Microsoft Exchange Transport service might fail to start when the service is restarted.